 The Electronic Materials segment is managed by the Electronic Materials executive team that oversees locally-managed operations in North America, Europe and Asia.
-The Electronic Materials segment manufactures and sells refined metals, compounds and alloys which are primarily used in a number of electronic applications.
-Typical end-markets include photovoltaics (solar energy), medical imaging, light emitting diodes (LED), displays, high-frequency electronics and thermoelectrics.
+The Electronic Materials segment manufactures and sells refined metals, compounds and alloys which are primarily used in various electronic applications.
+Typical end-markets include security, aerospace, sensing and imaging, renewable energy and technical materials.
 Main products are associated with the following metals: cadmium, gallium, germanium, indium and tellurium.
 These are sold either in elemental or alloyed form as well as in the form of chemicals and compounds.
-Revenues and earnings associated with recycling services and activities provided to customers of the Electronic Materials segment are also included in the Electronic Materials segment.
+Revenues and earnings associated with resource management and recycling activities provided to customers of the Electronic Materials segment are also included in the Electronic Materials segment.
 Management of such activities is also the responsibility of the Electronic Materials executive team.